 Renovations to local marae are not just strengthening buildings but building communities.

-Last October, the Government announced Ngā Marae o Te Hikuwai Marae Renovation, a programme which would give marae nationwide $100 million from the Provincial Growth Fund and create 3100 jobs.
+Last October, the Government announced Ngā Marae o Te Hikuwai Marae Renovation, a programme which would give marae nationwide a $100 million boost from the Provincial Growth Fund, creating 3100 jobs.

 Bay of Plenty marae were set to get the lion's share of the funding, with 77 marae in the region receiving $29,614,993, creating 648 jobs.

-Rotoiti 15 Trust was allocated $2.98m to upgrade Tapuaeharuru Marae, Te Awhe Marae, Punawhakareia Marae, Nga Pumanawa Marae, Tapuaekura Marae and Te Waiiti Marae.
+Rotoiti 15 Trust was allocated $2,984,246 for the upgrades of Tapuaeharuru Marae, Te Awhe Marae, Punawhakareia Marae, Nga Pumanawa Marae, Tapuaekura Marae and Te Waiiti Marae.

-From February, Rotoiti 15 Trust employed 15 ahika (local) whānau to deliver the marae works, many of who were previously unemployed.
+From February 2021 Rotoiti 15 Trust employed 15 ahika (local) whānau to deliver on the marae works, many of whom were previously unemployed.

-Hancock said those working on the renovations had whakapapa connections to the marae.
+Hancock said those working on the renovations have whakapapa connections to the marae.

-"This means that not only are we painting marae buildings or replacing weatherboards, we are working together to re-cloak our tūpuna and it is an honour to have the opportunity to do so.
+"This means that not only are we painting marae buildings or replacing weatherboards, we are working together to re-cloak our tūpuna.
+It is an honour to have the opportunity to do so."

 Regional funding and jobs created by Ngā Marae o Te Hikuwai Marae Renovation programme